-Persons providing a BAS service for a fee must be registered by the Tax Practitioners Board (TPB) and the FNS40217 qualification is currently cited as meeting the TPB education requirements for registration.
+Persons providing a BAS service for a fee must be registered by the Tax Practitioners Board (TPB) and the FNS40217 qualification, or a higher qualification, is currently cited as meeting the TPB education requirements for registration.
 Other conditions apply, including a designated period of experience.
 Persons seeking BAS Agent registration should check current registration requirements with the TPB (see www.tpb.gov.au for more information on becoming a BAS Agent, Bookkeeper or Accountant).
 Upon successful completion of the full FNS40217 qualification, you will have the advantage of a qualification that is recognised by the Institute of Certified Bookkeepers.

 Your allocated trainer (CPA qualified) will be available if you need guidance as you progress through your units.
 After completing this Skill Set, students may wish to continue with the full FNS40217 Certificate IV in Accounting and Bookkeeping or the FNS50217 Diploma of Accounting.